-Alternative 1: Proposed 25m high Monopole Mast - (Preferred) PLANNING, DESIGN AND DEVELOPMENT PHASE Potential impact and risk: Visual impact: Medium-negative Nature of impact: Unsightly views due to construction site Extent and duration of impact: Local, Duration of construction phase Consequence of impact or risk: Localised visual disturbance on site Probability of occurrence: Definite Degree to which the impact may cause irreplaceable loss of resources: Negligible Degree to which the impact can be reversed: Low Indirect impacts: Low Cumulative impact prior to mitigation: Low-Medium negative
+Alternative 1: Proposed 35m high Monopole Mast - (Preferred) PLANNING, DESIGN AND DEVELOPMENT PHASE Potential impact and risk: Visual impact: Medium-negative.
+The development of the mast will have a visual impact because of the height of the mast (35m in height) and is located within a residential area of De Hoop, Oudtshoorn.
+Nature of impact: Unsightly views due to construction site Extent and duration of impact: Local, Duration of construction phase Consequence of impact or risk: Localised visual disturbance on site Probability of occurrence: Definite Degree to which the impact may cause irreplaceable loss of resources: Negligible Degree to which the impact can be reversed: Low Indirect impacts: Low